dnpolice/Contact-Keeper/README.md

 # Contact-Keeper
-Developing a full stack contact keeping application using Node.js and React.
+Contact Keeper application with front and backend developed.
+Backend created with Node.js, express and MongoDB.
+FrontEnd created with React using Hooks and Context.